bubakazouba/autoauto/AmazonQ.md

 ## Architecture

-The extension consists of three main JavaScript components:
+The extension consists of three main JavaScript components organized in their respective directories:

-### 1. Background Script (background.js)
+### 1. Background Scripts (background/)
-The background script serves as the central controller for the extension:
+The background scripts serve as the central controller for the extension:

+- **Files**:
+  - `background.js`: Main background script
+  - `backgroundutils.js`: Utility functions for the background script
+  - `background.html`: HTML page that loads the background script

 - **State Management**:
   - `amIAutomating`: Tracks if automation is currently running